-A simple side braid is a quick pick to jazz up your greasy hair.
+A simple side braid is a quick pick to jazz up your greasy hair (and hide the grease).
 This regal style features a classic side plait with a crowd-pleasing headband.
-To DIY, brush your hair toward either side of your head, gather three equally-sized strands, and weave away.
-Once you reach the ends, secure with a hair tie, place a glitzy headband of choice on your head, and voilà!
-Your accessorized look à la Blair Waldorf is complete.
+To DIY, brush your hair toward either side of your head, gather three equally-sized strands and weave away.
+Once you reach the ends, secure with a hair tie, place a glitzy headband of choice on your head, and voilà — your accessorized, preppy look is complete.

-Whimsical hairstyles give your mane a romantic touch, and the halo braid falls right in line.
+Whimsical hairstyles give your mane a romantic touch and the halo braid falls right in line.
 It’s a classy option that’s playful, sassy and keeps your hair off of your face.
-Check out our article on how to do a halo braid, to master the trend.

 Try it at home by pulling your strands into a ponytail as you normally would.
 Next, split the length of your ponytail into two even sections.
 Take a tiny amount of hair from the outer edge of one section and cross it over to the other side.
 Continue switching back and forth between sections until you reach the end of your hair.

-We also dig that you can style this look in a few minutes with minimal (if any) products.
+We also dig that you can achieve this look in a few minutes with minimal (if any) products.
 Start by fastening your hair into a ponytail.
 Separate your hair into three equally-sized sections, create a three-strand braid and secure the end with a hair tie if necessary.
 Spritz your finished style with a thin misting of the L’Oréal Paris Elnett Satin Extra Strong Hold Hairspray - Color Treated Hair to keep frizz away.

-Bubble braids will add a fun vibe to your strands and elevate your daily hairdo.
-This fabulous braid-meets-ponytail style revamps your look and flaunts the classic ponytail aesthetic you love with a volumized spin.
-Check out our article, How To Bubble Braid Your Hair in 5 Steps, to help you bring this look to life.
+Bubble braids add a fun vibe to your strands and elevate your daily hairdo.
+This fabulous braid-meets-ponytail style revamps your look and flaunts the classic ponytail aesthetic you love with a volumized twist.

-Thanks to TikTok, we’re officially obsessed with claw clips again (another ’90s trend that’s come full circle).
-With so many designs to choose from, they are incredibly chic and can pull together your entire look.
+Thanks to social media, we’re officially obsessed with claw clips again (another ’90s trend that’s come full circle).
+With so many designs to choose from, they are incredibly chic and can pull together your entire look in seconds.
 Not to mention, claw clips are extremely practical at not only taming pesky flyaways but also hiding any hair grease.
-Twist your hair up into the viral ’90s updo or secure it into a half-up, half-down look — whichever you choose, you can’t go wrong.
-The (claw clip) world is your oyster.
+Twist your hair up into the viral ’90s updo or secure it into a half-up, half-down style — whichever you choose, it’s bound to look good.

 The slicked-back hairstyle will come to the rescue if you don’t have enough time for a wash session.
-It’s a loose look that gives your strands a super-sleek finish without any flyaways.
+It’s a loose look that gives your strands a modern, sleek finish without any flyaways or frizz.
 Brush through your hair to take out any tangles or knots.
 Using a pintail comb, tease your hair at the crown.
 Apply a small dollop of hair gel — such as the L'Oréal Paris Studio Line Mega Gel — to your roots and smooth your hair back.
 Pin the sides of your hair with a few bobby pins to keep your hair in place.